 Houston was not charged with killing Beard until after the charges of killing Powers was filed against him.
-He was found guilty of both murdered and sentenced to life-time or a total of 104 years in prison.
+He was found guilty of both murders and sentenced to life-time or a total of 104 years in prison (99 years plus 5).

 In the 1890 Veteran Schedule, which was suppose to list only Union Veterans, N. H. Holt is listed in the Rusk Penitentiary, Texas.
 No records have been found to support his service in the Union or Confederate armies.
 His obituary, states that he was a confederate veteran.